 All other candidates 250 words

-entitlements, and any surplus may be assigned to individual candidates by the list.
+A List may have a list statement not longer than 2000 words; an additional 1000 words and any surplus may be assigned to individual candidates by the list

-Making any misleading statement in oral or written form
+- Making any misleading, offensive, discriminatory, or dishonest statements in oral or written form

-Where nominations are lodged by email to the Returning Officer, Statements should be in Word format and Photos in JPEG format, and included as attachments.
-Where nominations are lodged by hand, Statements and Photos must also be provided in soft copy in the above formats.
+When nominations are lodged by email to the Returning Officer, or for the soft copy lodged required for paper nominations, Statements should be in Word format and Photos in high resolution JPEG format, and be included as attachments or separate files.

 Candidates who wish to nominate for more than one position should submit separate nomination forms and should indicate their preference for each position to the Returning Officer by email.